Former journalist at Hong Kong's Apple Daily released on bail

 The Hong Kong government did not immediately respond to a request for comment.
 The government has said previously that media freedoms in the global financial hub are respected but not absolute and they cannot endanger national security.

-Next Digital (0282.HK), the publisher of Apple Daily, did not immediately respond to an email seeking comment.
+Next Digital, the publisher of Apple Daily, did not immediately respond to an email seeking comment.

 The Apple Daily, a popular tabloid, was forced to fold following the raid on its headquarters on June 17 and the freezing of key assets and bank accounts.
 It printed its final edition last Thursday.